zwjat/bentopdf/README.md

 ### 🏢 Simple Mode for Internal Use

-For organizations that want a clean, distraction-free interface focused solely on PDF tools, BentoPDF supports a **Simple Mode** that hides all branding and marketing content.
+For organizations that want a clean, distraction-free interface focused solely on PDF tools, pdfup supports a **Simple Mode** that hides all branding and marketing content.

 **What Simple Mode does:**